PathologyDataScience/HistomicsML2/docs/data-create.rst

   --inputSlidePath
     Path to the directory of input slides (default /dataset/svs/).

-Check the generated outputs
+A boundary file and centroid fils will be generated for each input slide

 .. code-block:: bash

   $ ls boundary centroid
   boundary/your-slidename.txt
   centroid/your-slidename.h5

-A boundary and centroid file will be generated for each input slide.

 5. Generate features and PCA transformation